 1. Paid App. e.g. 2.99 per download

 Conclusion: No. The growing consensus online is that people generally don’t pay for anything, particularly Android users.
-Also, a bulk of my visitors come from south and south east Asia.
+Also, many of my visitors come from south and southeast Asia.
 I didn’t figure they would be interested in the equivalent of 2.99 Canadian for an app.